 If your child is significantly struggling with reading comprehension or acquiring other academic skills, despite consistent practice and guidance, talk to your child’s school and/or doctor.
 They should be able to refer you to the appropriate professionals to determine what might be interfering with your child’s progress and what additional strategies might help.

 Thank you for visiting educationandbehavior.com.
 We are a free resource for parents/caregivers, educators, and counselors.
-Browse our topics/categories from the navigation bar above.
+Browse our topics/categories from the menu button at the top left of the page!
 Receive our updates on Facebook.